tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/服务等级协议_intl_en.md

-**Tencent Cloud Public Cloud TPNS  (Paid Version) Service Level Agreement (SLA)**

-**In order to use the Tencent Push Notification Service(TPNS) (Paid Version)(the &quot;Service&quot;), you should read and observe this TPNS (Paid Version) Service Level Agreement (this &quot;Agreement&quot;, or this &quot;SLA&quot;) and the [**Tencent Cloud Service Agreement**](http://www.qq.com/contract.shtml) .
+**In order to use the Tencent Push Notification Service(TPNS) (Paid Version)(the &quot;Service&quot;), you should read and observe this TPNS (Paid Version) Service Level Agreement (this &quot;Agreement&quot;, or this &quot;SLA&quot;) and the [Tencent Cloud Service Agreement](https://intl.cloud.tencent.com/document/product/301/9248) .
 This Agreement contains,  among others , the terms and definitions of the Service, Service availability/Service uptime metrics, compensation plan  and release of liabilities.
 Please carefully read and fully understand each and every provision hereof, and the provisions restricting or releasing certain liabilities, or otherwise related to your material rights and interests, are in bold font or underlined or otherwise brought to your special attention.**

 **Please do not purchase the Service unless and until you have fully read, and completely understood and accepted all the terms hereof.
 By clicking &quot;Agree&quot;/ &quot;Next&quot; , or by purchasing or using the Service, or by otherwise accepting this Agreement, whether express or implied, you are deemed to have read, and agreed to be bound by, this Agreement.
 This Agreement shall then have legal effect on both you and Tencent Cloud, constituting a binding legal document on both parties.**

- **1. Terms and Definitions**
+ ## 1. Terms and Definitions

 TPNS (Paid Version) Service provided by Tencent Cloud refers to the push notification service provided by Tencent Cloud to you (&quot; **Client**&quot;) through Tencent Cloud TPNS platform, including without limitations to iOS push, Android push (including third party push channels), REST API push, push statistics and other categories of push services provided by Tencent Cloud.
 For details, please refer to the Service purchased by you and the content of Service provided by Tencent Cloud.
 You can integrate the mobile push functions, manage push notifications, and promptly push notifications or messages to users of your application to interact with the users.